 “This should keep us cool until the margarita’s arrive.”

 Lifestyle factors that can increase risk include not drinking enough fluids, living in housing without air conditioning, lack of mobility and access to transportation, overdressing, visiting overcrowded places and not understanding how to respond to hot weather conditions.
+As we briefly mentioned not having air conditioning in the home, it is important to remember that specialists like Allen Kelly & Company, Inc. aren’t there for no reason.
+So if you are struggling in the hotter months and require the installation of air conditioning to help you keep cool, then be sure to use services like these, as it can be very beneficial to your health.
 On hot and humid days, especially when an air pollution alert is in effect, older adults, particularly those with chronic medical conditions, should stay indoors in cooler places.
 If possible, people without air conditioners or fans should go to places that do have air conditioning, such as senior centers, shopping malls, movie theaters and libraries.
 Cooling centers, which may be set up by local public health agencies, religious groups and social service organizations in many communities, are another option.

 There are many factors that can increase risk for hyperthermia, including:

 Reduced sweating caused by medications such as diuretics, sedatives, tranquilizers and certain heart and blood pressure drugs

 High blood pressure or other health conditions that require changes in diet.
 People on salt-restricted diets may be at increased risk; however, salt pills should not be used without first consulting a doctor.

 Use of multiple medications.
 It is important, however, to continue to take prescribed medication and discuss possible problems with a physician.